-As with every surgical procedure, Cataract Surgery comes with a fair share of preparation, work, and readiness in order to have a smooth day with good outcomes.
+As with every surgical procedure, cataract surgery comes with a fair share of preparation, work, and readiness in order to have a smooth day with good outcomes.
 Whether you use Mobile Cataract Services or not, preparation is essential for a smooth “eye day”.
 Pre-operatively, there are supplies to be ordered and pulled, lenses to be picked, equipment to be checked, and the room made ready.
 Intra-operatively, equipment has to be calibrated properly for every case, machine settings adjusted for difficult cases, room turnover has to be timely, and back up supplies/lenses ready and available on standby in case they are needed.
-Post-operatively, the equipment has to be cleaned according to manufactures standards, supplies have to be re-ordered for the next surgery day, and not to mention all of the paperwork!
+Post-operatively, the equipment has to be cleaned according to the manufacturer’s standards, supplies have to be re-ordered for the next surgery day, and not to mention all of the paperwork!

 All the preparation and energy mentioned above are standard for cataract surgical cases.
-But what happens when you have a difficult case, an equipment failure, or an instrument come back broken after a case?
+But what happens when you have a difficult case, an equipment failure, or an instrument comes back broken after a case?
 Your work (and time) has likely just doubled!
 These are what we call “headaches”.
 We call them headaches because we have found that many surgical facilities that are not an “Ophthalmic-only Surgery Center” struggle with keeping up with all the details that encompass Eye Day.

 So, how can Mobile Cataract Services help eliminate these headaches?

 Let’s look at 6 “headaches” that have the potential to be eliminated using Surgical Direct’s Mobile Cataract Services.